Kenny Dykstra: Singles competition (2006–2008)

-Post WWE career (2009–2021)
+Various promotions (2009–2021)

 In 2009, Doane began working for Dragon Gate USA under his real name.
 On December 3, 2009, it was announced that Doane would be joining recently opened promotion Evolve as Kenn Doane.
 He debuted at the promotions first show on January 16, 2010, in a loss to Jimmy Jacobs.

 On March 9, 2010, Doane, under his real name, wrestled in a tryout dark match for Total Nonstop Action Wrestling, losing to Homicide.
 On November 15, 2011, Doane wrestled a dark match for WWE at the SmackDown tapings in Bridgeport, Connecticut, losing to Justin Gabriel.
 In September 2014, Doane took part in Chikara's 2014 King of Trios tournament, using his Spirit Squad character and teaming with Johnny and Mikey.
 After a win over Sinn Bodhi and the Odditorium (Qefka the Quiet and Sir Oliver Grimsly) on September 19, the Spirit Squad was eliminated from the tournament in the second round on September 20 by the Golden Trio (Dasher Hatfield, Icarus, and Mark Angelosetti).

 On November 12, 2016, wrestling as The Spirit Squad, Doane along with Mikey captured the NYWC Tag Team Championship from Hounds of Hatred (Boo and Bam Sullivan) at Firestorm 3.
 15 days later, Spirit Squad lost the titles back to Hounds of Hatred.
 At Ring of Honor television tapings in April 2017, Kenny and Mikey unsuccessfully challenged The Young Bucks for the ROH World Tag Team Championship.
 On July 24, 2019, it was announced that Squad members Dykstra and Mike Mondo were now signed to Major League Wrestling (MLW).
 They would go on to debut at that month's Never Say Never show.
-Kenny announced on April 20, 2021 through Twitter that he was retired from in-ring action.
+Kenny announced on April 20, 2021, through Twitter that he was retired from in-ring action.